menisadi/menisadi.github.io/_posts/2025-12-01-spotifyvslastfm.md

 ## Conclusion?
 Is there any?

-And maybe this whole rabbit hole was also just an excuse for me to dig deeper into the strange world of ranked-list comparison - but honestly, I’m glad it was.
+Maybe this whole rabbit hole was just my excuse to dive into ranked-list comparison.
+Either way, I enjoyed the ride.
-I’m not sure what Spotify did or how their numbers ended up being such a mismatch.
+I’m still not sure what Spotify did or how their numbers ended up being such a mismatch.
 Is this intentional?
 Is there a reason or a deliberate bias?
 I don't know, and I have no indication that this is the case.